-6.2.1 Road construction plans submitted to the County for review and approval shall have a plan cover sheet containing the following information:
+6.2.1 Cover Sheet Road construction plans submitted to the County for review and approval shall have a plan cover sheet containing the following information:

-- A. An overall site plan drawn to an appropriate scale showing the entire development and road system network, including its connection to an existing County road or State highway.
-In the event the site is too large for the required information to be shown for the entire project site, the site plan view mustshall serve as an index to subsequent detailed plan sheets. - B. Easements, tracts, stormwater management facilities, all buffer and screening areas. - C. Standard notes that are applicable to the project.
+A. An overall site plan drawn to an appropriate scale showing the entire development and road system network, including its connection to an existing County road or State highway.
+In the event the site is too large for the required information to be shown for the entire project site, the site plan view must serve as an index to subsequent detailed plan sheets.

-6.2.2 Horizontal Plan-
+B. Easements, tracts, stormwater management facilities, all buffer and screening areas.

+C. Standard notes that are applicable to the project.

-- 6.2.2 Horizontal plans of the project shall include the following information: - A. A. Road alignments with 100-foot stationing, preferably increasing to the north or east and reading from left to right; stationing at points of curve, tangent, and intersection; ties to section or quarter corners at each end or other established and monumented survey control points; and each section crossing. - B. Section, township, and range on each sheet; plat or project name. - C. Bearings on road centerline. - D. Curve data, including radius, point of intersections, delta, arc length, and tangent length on all horizontal lines. - E. Right-of-way lines and widths for the proposed road and intersecting roads.
-The plans shall show dimensioned lot lines, tracts, easements areas, and lot numbers. - F. All topographic features within right-of-way limits and sufficient area beyond to resolve questions of setback, slope, stormwater management, access onto abutting property, and road continuations.
-This shall include, but is not limited to, ditch flow lines, contours, utility locations, fences, existing curbing and approaches, pertinent trees and shrubbery, and other appurtenances that would affect the construction of the project. - G. Identification of all existing County roads and adjoining subdivisions when it is pertinent to the scope of the project. - H. Typical roadway cross-section(s) of proposed road.
+6.2.2 Horizontal Plan Horizontal plans of the project shall include the following information:

+A. Road alignments with 100-foot stationing, preferably increasing to the north or east and reading from left to right; stationing at points of curve, tangent, and intersection; ties to section or quarter corners at each end or other established and monumented survey control points; and each section crossing.

+B. Section, township, and range on each sheet; plat or project name.

+C. Bearings on road centerline.

+D. Curve data, including radius, point of intersections, delta, arc length and tangent length on all horizontal lines.

+E. Right-of-way lines and widths for the proposed road and intersecting roads.
+The plans shall show dimensioned lot lines, tracts, easements areas, and lot numbers.

+F. All topographic features within right-of-way limits and sufficient area beyond to resolve questions of setback, slope, stormwater management, access onto abutting property, and road continuations.
+This shall include, but is not limited to, ditch flow lines, utility locations, fences, existing curbing and approaches, pertinent trees and shrubbery, and other appurtenances that would affect the construction of the project.

+G. Identification of all existing County roads and adjoining subdivisions when it is pertinent to the scope of the project.

+H. Typical roadway cross-section(s) of proposed road.

-- I. Scale: 1" = 50' is preferred, no scale smaller than 1" = 100' willshall be accepted, unless it is the overall site plan sheet.
-Details for clarification may be shown at a convenient scale, normally 1" = 10' or 1" = 20'. - J. Utilities and structures within and adjacent to the right-of-way meeting the required clear zone distance. - K. Delineate and identify areas of easements (i.e., slopes or maintenance) outside the right-of-way that are caused by construction of the proposed project.
+I. Scale: $1^{"} = 50'$ is preferred, no scale smaller than $1^{"} = 100'$ will be accepted, unless it is the overall site plan sheet.
+Details for clarification may be shown at a convenient scale, normally $1^{"} = 10'$ or $1^{"} = 20'$.

+J. Utilities and structures within and adjacent to the right-of-way meeting the required clear zone distance.

+K. Delineate and identify areas of easements (i.e., slopes or maintenance) outside the right-of-way that are caused by construction of the proposed project.

-6.2.3 Profile Elements Plan
+6.2.3 Profile Elements Profile drawings of the project shall include the following information:

-- 6.2.3 Profile drawings of the project shall include the following information: - A. A. Road, stormwater, all existing or proposed utilities, and original ground profiles with stationing the same as the horizontal plan, preferably reading from left to right, to show stationing of points of curve, tangent, and intersection of vertical curves, with elevations. - B. Road grade and vertical curve data including K value; road to be measured at centerline. - C. Vertical scale: 1" = 5' is preferred.
+A. Road, stormwater, all existing or proposed utilities, and original ground profiles with stationing the same as the horizontal plan, preferably reading from left to right, to show stationing of points of curve, tangent, and intersection of vertical curves, with elevations.

+B. Road grade and vertical curve data; road to be measured at centerline.

+C. Vertical scale: $1^{"} = 5'$ is preferred.
 Clarifying details may be shown at a convenient scale.
-Use 1" = 10' for vertical when horizontal plans are 1" = 100'. - D. When roads end at a property line, the existing ground profile shall be continued a minimum of 200 feet to show that the proposed vertical alignment is reasonable. - E. Description of vertical datum; controlling bench marks; and project bench marks with sufficient description and elevation frequency no less than every one half mile.
+Use $1^{"} = 10'$ for vertical when horizontal plans are $1^{"} = 100'$.

+D. When roads end at a property line, the existing ground profile shall be continued a minimum of 200 feet to show that the proposed vertical alignment is reasonable.

-6.2.4 Intersection Plan Details-
+E. Description of vertical datum; controlling bench marks; and project bench marks with sufficient description and elevation frequency no less than every one half mile.

-6.2.4 Intersection plan details for the project shall include the following information:
+6.2.4 Intersection Plan Details Intersection plan details for the project shall include the following information: